Caste system in India: Early Hinduism (200 BC–320 AD) and Classical period (320–650 AD)

+According to Moorjani et al. (2013), endogamy set in after 100 CE.
+According to Basu et al. (2016), admixture between populations was "rapidly replaced by endogamy [...] among upper castes and Indo-European speakers predominantly[...] almost simultaneously, possibly by decree of the rulers, in upper-caste populations of all geographical regions, about 70 generations before present, probably during the reign (319–550 CE) of the ardent Hindu Gupta rulers."
+Johannes Bronkhorst, referring to Basu et al. (2016) and Moorjani et al. (2013) states that "it seems safe to conclude that a shift to endogamy took place during the first half of the first millennium CE, at least in northern India," due to the growing influence of Brahmanism.
+This shift is attested in the Manusmriti (1st to 3rd century CE), which "explicitly forbade intermarriage across castes."

-The Mahabharata, whose final version is estimated to have been completed by the end of the fourth century, discusses the varna system in section 12.181, presenting two models.
+The Mahabharata, estimated to have been completed by the end of the fourth century CE, discusses the varna system in section 12.181, presenting two models.
 The first model describes varna as a colour-based system, through a character named Bhrigu, "Brahmins varna was white, Kshatriyas was red, Vaishyas was yellow, and the Shudras' black".
 This description is questioned by Bharadvaja who says that colors are seen among all the varnas, that desire, anger, fear, greed, grief, anxiety, hunger and toil prevails over all human beings, that bile and blood flow from all human bodies, so what distinguishes the varnas, he asks.
 The Mahabharata then declares, "There is no distinction of varnas.
 This whole universe is Brahman.
 It was created formerly by Brahma, came to be classified by acts."
 The epic then recites a behavioural model for varna, that those who were inclined to anger, pleasures and boldness attained the Kshatriya varna; those who were inclined to cattle rearing and living off the plough attained the Vaishya varna; those who were fond of violence, covetousness and impurity attained the Shudra varna.
 The Brahmin class is modeled in the epic as the archetype default state of man dedicated to truth, austerity and pure conduct.
 In the Mahabharata and pre-medieval era Hindu texts, according to Hiltebeitel, "it is important to recognise, in theory, varna is nongenealogical.
 The four varnas are not lineages, but categories".